-For instance, you can degrade from an ALL SYNCHRONOUS COMMIT to a MAJORITY SYNCHRONOUS COMMIT to an ANY 3 SYNCHRONOUS COMMIT to an ANY 2 SYNCHRONOUS COMMIT.
+For instance, you can degrade from an ALL SYNCHRONOUS COMMIT to a MAJORITY SYNCHRONOUS COMMIT or a MAJORITY SYNCHRONOUS COMMIT to an ANY 3 SYNCHRONOUS COMMIT to an ANY 2 SYNCHRONOUS COMMIT.
 You can also degrade from SYNCHRONOUS COMMIT to ASYNC.
 However, you cannot degrade from SYNCHRONOUS COMMIT to GROUP COMMIT or the other way around, regardless of the commit scope groups involved.